Why Traders Are Leaving Thinkorswim in 2026

 Stockanalysis.com is a quietly excellent free research site covering fundamentals, valuation metrics, financial statements (income, balance sheet, cash flow), analyst ratings, IPO calendars, and ETF data.
 For thinkorswim users who used the platform's fundamentals tab, Stockanalysis.com goes considerably deeper on free fundamentals than thinkorswim ever did — dividend history, valuation ratios, and historical financials going back 10+ years all on one page per ticker.

 Stockanalysis.com is not a charting platform — its charts are basic.
 It's a research reference site rather than a daily-driver workspace.
 There are no AI features, no scanner, and no execution layer.
-Best used as the free fundamentals reference paired with a real charting platform like ChartingLens for technical analysis and AI tools.
+Best used as the free fundamentals reference paired with a real charting platform.

 Best Pick by Trader Type